tekknolagi/isdt/assignments/02-cli-constructive.md

 pages; don't be afraid to use them!

-Your program, `myls.c`, MUST take as its only argument a path to a directory and print the name of each file[^what-is-a-file] inside that directory, one per line.
+Your program, `myls.c`, MUST take as its only argument a path to a directory and print the name of each file inside that directory, one per line.
 You MAY include files starting with `.` at your discretion.
 If your program is run without a directory name or the given name is not a directory, your program MUST print an error and return a nonzero exit code.

-[^what-is-a-file]: This assignment asks you to print a list of files.
-The word
-    "file" is often used to refer specifically to a *regular file*, which is the "normal" kind of file that holds data and shows up in `ls` with a type of `-`.
+This assignment asks you to print a list of files.
+The word "file" is often used to refer specifically to a *regular file*, which is the "normal" kind of file that holds data and shows up in `ls` with a type of `-`.
 However, the strict POSIX definition of "file" encompasses not only regular files but also directories, symlinks, devices, and every other thing that can go inside a directory.
 For this assignment, we are referring to the POSIX definition whenever we say "file."
-Your implementation of `myls.c` should consider directories, symlinks, and all other types of file when producing their output.
+Your implementation of `myls.c` should consider directories, symlinks, and all other types of file when producing its output.

 Now, onto implementation notes.
 We suggest looking into a couple of different syscalls and their C wrappers as starting points.